August 18, 2022

 Author: Dr. Colin Butler, DPT, ATC

-If you’re going to be pushing the envelope on strength training and challenging your limits to produce force or handle a substantial amount of exercise involving a high amount of force, you’re not always going to be feeling great physically.
+If you are pushing your limits in strength training and challenging your ability to produce or absorb high levels of force, you are not always going to feel great physically.

-Exercise is a stress on the body.
-Stress can be both a potential positive, and a potential negative, based on how the body responds to it.
+Exercise is a form of stress on the body.
+That stress can be positive or negative depending on how well your body is able to respond and adapt to it.

-Here are some of my go-to methods, and my reasoning for why we are applying them, to help someone’s knee become more resilient when returning from a training related knee injury.
+Below are some of my go to methods and the reasoning behind them to help build a more resilient knee when returning to squatting after a training related knee injury.

 1) Use cable assisted split squats to improve the ability for the knee to absorb force

-Split squats are a useful way to train loading each leg with a bias towards the front leg.
-They aren’t true single leg loading because both feet are on the ground, but split squats bias loading towards the front leg.
+Split squats are a useful way to train each leg with a bias toward the front leg.
+While both feet remain on the ground, the front leg takes on the majority of the load.

 2) Use regular split squats to load the knee more aggressively